abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 We do need to take care of practical things, such as our tasks during the work period that starts a short while from now.
-But when we go out to do some work it is crucial that we do not let those insights slide—this reflection about the insubstantial nature of ideas and concepts, the past and the future, and their potential for causing us suffering.
+But when we go out to do some work it is crucial that we do not let those insights slide---this reflection about the insubstantial nature of ideas and concepts, the past and the future, and their potential for causing us suffering.
 These insights are accessible and not that difficult to penetrate, but it takes determination.